Lightning-Universe/lightning-flash/docs/source/common/training_example.rst

 To train a task from scratch:

-1. Load your data and organize it using a DataModule customized for the task (example: :class:`~flash.vision.ImageClassificationData`).
+1. Load your data and organize it using a DataModule customized for the task (example: :class:`~flash.image.ImageClassificationData`).
-2. Choose and initialize your Task (setting ``pretrained=False``) which has state-of-the-art backbones built in (example: :class:`~flash.vision.ImageClassifier`).
+2. Choose and initialize your Task (setting ``pretrained=False``) which has state-of-the-art backbones built in (example: :class:`~flash.image.ImageClassifier`).
 3. Init a :class:`flash.core.trainer.Trainer` or a :class:`pytorch_lightning.trainer.Trainer`.
 4. Call :func:`flash.core.trainer.Trainer.fit` with your data set.
 5. Save your trained model.